Prabalranjan/walmart_analysis/README.md

 # walmart_analysis

-This is a mini python project: Walmart Data-analysis
+This is a mini python project: Walmart Data-analysis.
+The source file has been taken from kaggle.
+I have added the file(xlsx) with the notebook.

 # dataset_info:
 this dataset contains 3200+ Walmart order details. including, customer name, sales, profit, dates, etc.